Show your kids the meaning of “magic hour” by taking them to one of the best sunset spots in all of Portland

 16160 S.E.
 Powell Blvd.

 For a spectacular view of the entire gorge, challenge yourself to the Angel’s Rest hike.
 This is best for older kids who can handle the five-mile round trip hike up a steep slope or kids young enough to be carried.
-The natural amphitheater offers an incredible perspective once you reach the top (safety note: there are no guardrails, so keep your Littles close).
+The natural amphitheater offers an incredible perspective once you reach the top.
 There’s a field of boulders on the west side before you reach the ‘summit,’ which is likely a better place to watch the sun go down.
 Give yourself plenty of time to reach the top before sunset and bring flashlights and headlamps for the hike down.

 Bridal Veil Exit #28